Teaching

 Topics and activities

 Every week, class consists of a lecture and a related activity which you will work on in class.
 Activities will give you the opportunity to practice the topics of that week.
 Students will also complete a semester-long final project on a problem of their choice.
+Regular design critique (“crit”) is a key part of the course, to practice how to effectively ask for/receive feedback on work-in-progress.

 Week 1: Introduction